 How will you get around?
 Planes.
 Trains.
 Automobiles.
 (RIP John Candy!)
 We’ve got rental cars in all countries except for The Netherlands (I tried but they didn’t have a car large enough to fit us all that had an automatic transmission – and I can’t drive a manual!)
 So, we’ll utilize the metro and walking as much as possible, but use our rental cars to travel outside the of city centers when we want to.
 We’ll fly from each country to the next in order to save time and to get to our destination a little quicker than we would if we traveled by rail.

 What are you bringing with you?
 Thinking about this has consumed nearly as much time as planning the entire trip.
 Kasey, Kayla and I each have a travel backpack we’ll be bringing.
 In it will be our own clothes and items, as well as one child’s.
+(We're using packing cubes to help organize.)
 We’ve each claimed a child at this point, Kayla/Izzy , Kasey/Hudson and Me/Adeline.
 Because of the limited space we’ll have to carry all of our goods, we’ve had countless group chats discussing who is bringing what so that we don’t double up on certain things.
-Kayla’s brining the hair straightener.
+Kayla’s bringing the hair straightener.
 Kasey’s bringing the curling iron and eyebrow tint.
 I’m bringing my laptop so we can all watch movies at night.
 We’ll go to the market in each country upon arrival to buy things like toothpaste, shampoo, sunscreen, etc. because they’re inexpensive and we can all share them so that we don’t have to carry those around from country to country.
 I’ve purchased and packed enough baby formula to (hopefully) make it through the entire trip as I remember we ran out in Portugal and it was a nightmare trying to find baby formula that didn’t upset Hudson’s belly at the time, so this time I’m prepared.
 I’ll buy diapers and wipes in each destination country.
 I’ve packed bandaids and children’s Tylenol, a bottle of Advil, hand sanitizer and nail clippers.
 Things that might be hard to find to somebody who doesn’t know their way around town and items I want to have on hand because of the young kids.
 We’re packing 10 days of clothing for ourselves and each kid which should last us just about through each country, and nearly all accommodations we’re staying at have washing machines so we’ll be able to do laundry consistently.

 We’ll be doing facebook live streams along the way if you’d like to follow along you can do so here, just click and hit LIKE to receive updates: www.facebook.com/ashleybuggexo.
 You can also follow us on Instagram: www.instagram.com/ashley.bugge.
 Please leave comments and words of encouragement as you watch us begin our journey!
 If you have any tips or places we need to check out, please let us know!
 We’re open to any/all feedback and excited to get out there and start this!